FlorianPerrot/ovh-servers-notifier/README.md

 ## Purpose

-The objective is to **send notifications** when the Kimsufi server you want is available in the zone(s) desired.
+The objective is to **send notifications** when the ovh server you want is available in the zone(s) desired.
 There is (for now) 3 types of notifications:
 + Email
 + HTTP request